 1. Link Your Checking Account to a Secondary, Credit Card, or Line of Credit Account

 Financial analysts and experts advise account holders to connect their primary checking account to their savings or credit card account to cover the deficiency of the transaction.
 This allows customers to avoid overdraft fees.

 2. Set Up a Daily Account Balance Notifications and Alerts

 An alert from the bank will aid the account holders to track their balance and transactions.
 If consumers are conscious of their available balance, they can transfer funds or refrain from purchasing products to avoid unintended overdrafts.
 Online and mobile banking systems allow their users to set up an email or receive text alerts and notifications when their account balance reaches the maintaining threshold or has low cash.

 For instance, the U.S. Bank automatically alerts their account holders via text or email about their current balance, transfers, and transactions.
 They also allow consumers to choose and customize their account alerts for credit cards, ATM withdrawals and checking and savings account.

 3. Choose a Checking Account with No Overdraft Fees

 Although most banks have an average overdraft fee of $34 for each transaction, some banks do not charge an overdraft fee.
 Chime offers accounts with no fees and several added features.

 Chime does not charge its account holders unnecessary fees such as monthly maintenance fees, service charges, minimum balance fees, foreign transaction fees, and overdraft fees.
-The founders of Chime ensure their members that there are no hidden charges for a transaction, and they also guarantee account holders up to $250,000 FDIC insurance through The Bancorp Bank.
+The founders of Chime ensure their members that there are no hidden charges for a transaction, and they also guarantee account holders up to $250,000 FDIC insurance through The Bancorp Bank or Stride Bank.